-Fund comparative indexes - The S&P 500 Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
+Fund comparative indexes - The 60%/40% S&P 500 Index/Bloomberg Barclays Index blends the S&P 500 Index with the Bloomberg Barclays U.S. Aggregate Index by weighting their cumulative total returns at 60% and 40%, respectively.
+This assumes the blend is rebalanced monthly.
+The S&P 500 Index is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
+This index is unmanaged, and its results include reinvested dividends and/or distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or U.S. federal income taxes.
+The Bloomberg Barclays U.S. Aggregate Index represents the U.S. investment-grade fixed-rate bond market.
 This index is unmanaged, and its results include reinvested dividends and/or distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or U.S. federal income taxes.